open-telemetry/opentelemetry-java-examples/javaagent/README.md

   metrics.
 Additionally, there is manual trace and metric instrumentation, as well as application logging performed in the context of traces using the log4j API.
-- A docker compose setup configured to run the application and export to the [collector](https://opentelemetry.io/docs/collector/) via OTLP.
+- A Docker Compose setup configured to run the application and export to the [collector](https://opentelemetry.io/docs/collector/) via OTLP.
 - The collector is configured with the [OTLP receiver](https://github.com/open-telemetry/opentelemetry-collector/tree/main/receiver/otlpreceiver)